-Between 1965 and 2014, food production index of Brazil grew substantially from 18.5 to 136.5 index rising at an increasing annual rate that reached 0.21 % in 2014.The description is composed by Yodatai, our digital data assistant.
+Between 1965 and 2014, food production index of Brazil grew substantially from 18.5 to 136.5 index rising at an increasing annual rate that reached a maximum of 13.16 % in 1980 and then decreased to 0.21 % in 2014.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Food production index covers food crops that are considered edible and that contain nutrients.
 Coffee and tea are excluded because, although edible, they have no nutritive value.
 2004-2006 = 100.